 One of the truly great partnerships in the Barossa is the blending of Cabernet Sauvignon and Shiraz.
 Whatever the proportions and regardless of whether Shiraz or Cabernet is dominant the synergy is unmistakable.At david Franz I'm pretty much always putting Cabernet Front and Center!

 75% Cabernet Sauvignon, sourced from our ‘House on the Hill’ and ‘Horse Paddock’ Vineyards here in Stonewell and 25% Shiraz Sourced from the 'Horse Paddock', 'House on the Hill' and 'Stone Well Hill' Vineyards

 Deep dense red with hints of purple lingering around the meniscus.

-spearmint perfume layered over cassis and redcurrant and summer berries. lifted vanilla oak blends back and is filled out with the complexity of the spicy French giving an beautifully balanced nose
+spearmint perfume layered over black and redcurrant and summer berries. lifted vanilla oak blends back and is filled out with the complexity of the spicy French giving an beautifully balanced nose